 The companies included in SRI index funds and other ESG mutual funds may have met the criteria of doing less harm, but they don’t meet the standard of doing any real good.
 To truly find opportunities to invest in the solutions and not the causes of our social and environmental problems we have to look outside the stock market.

 Most people have no idea about this, but there are actually more and more opportunities to invest in assets off Wall Street that provide a financial return as well as a social and/or environmental return.
-I’ve spent the last seven years researching them and compiled all that I’ve learned into this pay what you want Beginner’s Guide to Regenerative Investing.
+I’ve spent the last seven years researching them and compiled all that I’ve learned into a pay what you want Beginner’s Guide to Regenerative Investing.
 If you want to really start aligning your money with your values, but have no idea where to start this guide is for you.

 What do you think about this?